phantomaton-ai/ouijaboard/README.md

 </html>
 ```

-You can provide a custom `template` function to Ouijaboard that takes the rendered HTML content as input and returns the fully wrapped HTML document:
+You can provide a custom `template` function like this:

 ```javascript
 import ouijaboard from 'ouijaboard';